haxtheweb/edtechjoker/draft-outline.md

 ## Week 2 - HTML / CSS / JS fundamentals.
 Git, Github, Version control
 ## Tuesday
 - We'll get into review of some code examples of the big 3 languages needed to build anything on the web
+- We'll use your posts as a backdrop for understanding what and how the 1st lab was solved
-- We'll get into git, github, and getting setup to do work in teams.
+- We'll get into git, github, and getting setup to do work in pairs / teams.

+## Wednesday (no class, just messing with you)
+- Stare blankly in your other classes
+- Ponder deeply "I wish I had a web component that told me the number of minutes until I'm back in btopro's class"
+- Make eye contact and nod w/ your current professor to indicate you weren't completely off in another world just now

 ## Thursday
+- Partner and team formation activity
+- Looking at additional examples including time until btopro's next class tag

 ## Homework / Lab